elemprod/lptask/examples/STM32L0/power/README.md

 SLEEP_LPTIMER: The processor is stopped between expiring task using the WFI instruction with the SYSTICK timer disabled.
 The LPTIM (Low Power Timer) is used to wake the processor once the next task expires.
-The LPTIM is configured to generate an interrupt at the next tasks expiration interval.
-This technique offers a 60 times reduction in power consumption over the SLEEP_SYSTICK method for this example.
+The LPTIM is configured to generate an interrupt at the next task's expiration interval.
+This technique offers a 60 times reduction in power consumption over the SLEEP_SYSTICK method in this example.

 ### Hardware Test Setup